withbridge/bridge-cards/README.md

 ## Overview

-The Bridge Cards Program is a Solana-based payment system that enables secure, pull-based token transfers between users and merchants.
+The Bridge Cards Program is a Solana-based payment system that enables secure, pull-based token transfers between users and card issuing merchants.

 This program was designed to power the [Bridge Cards](https://www.bridge.xyz/product/cards) product.

 ### How It Works

-The system allows users to grant spending permissions to merchants through a secure delegation mechanism:
+The system allows users to grant spending permissions to a card issuing merchant through a secure delegation mechanism:

-1. **Setup**: Merchants register with the system and configure their payment parameters.
+1. **Setup**: Card issuers register with the system and configure their payment parameters.
-2. **User Approval**: Users approve specific spending limits for each merchant they want to transact with.
+2. **User Approval**: Users approve specific spending limits for each card issuer they want to transact with for a given wallet.
-3. **Automated Payments**: Merchants can then charge users automatically within the approved limits.
+3. **Automated Payments**: Card issuing merchants can then charge users automatically within the approved limits.

 ### Key Benefits

 - **Seamless Payments**: Enable recurring payments without requiring user signatures for each transaction.
 - **Granular Control**: Adminsters can set per-transaction and time-period spending limits for each merchant/user pair.
-- **Enhanced Security**: Multi-level permission system with admin oversight and merchant controls.
+- **Enhanced Security**: Multi-level permission system with admin oversight and issuer-merchant-level controls.

 ## Deployments